majedbojan/mbojan.me/content/blog/markdown-from-overview-to-syntax/index.md

 !   exclamation mark
 ```

-Last thing i would like to share with you is the great extension [Markdown preview](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview) that has been added in vscode extentions to preview that markdown files while you're writing in it.
+The last thing I would like to share with you is the great extension [Markdown preview](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview) that has been added in vscode extensions to preview that markdown files while you're writing in it.

 ![Preview](./mark_down_preview.gif)